Earthquake-Warning-System/iOSAppMobile/README.md

 Notice that this project use Firebase to send notification, so you need to build a account in Firebase and create a project for this, basically, you need finish following things.
 * put google-services.json into project

+If you need tutorial please check  [FCM setup](https://firebase.google.com/docs/ios/setup).
+This is a [link](https://code.tutsplus.com/tutorials/get-started-with-firebase-messaging-for-ios--cms-32126) about fcm workflow of iOS.Please send your problem, if you are still confused after read it.

-If you need tutorial please check  [FCM setup](https://firebase.google.com/docs/iOS/setup) Open project in Xcode and click build  → make project, then you can run this project.
+Last but not least, open project in Xcode and click build  → make project, then you can run this project.

 ## Versioning